Year 3

 Other Curriculum Areas

-RE – What do different people believe about God?
+RE – Why do people pray?

 UN Convention of the Rights of the Child